RyanNgCT/CS2106-prep/Week 1/Lecture 1 - Introduction.md

 	- Example: Digital Equipment Corp PDP-11

 - Unix was developed by AT&T employees
+- the API is the same most of the time
+- has a simple architecture
+- the internals are well understood

+- some variants are open-source

 ### A5.
 OS on Personal Computer
 - each machine is dedicated to a user, which gives rise to the personal OS